SamuelZelenka/DesignPatterns/Assets/README.txt

 Factory Pattern:

 SpellFactory.cs:
-	Creates a SpellObject from specific arguments.
+	Creates a SpellObject from specific parameters.

 -------------------